When someone inherits a house in California, one of the most common questions is if property taxes will change.

 Inherited homes are common throughout Pacifica and the surrounding coastal communities.
 Many Pacifica homes have been owned for decades.
 The gap between the original tax assessment and current market value can be significant.

-Understanding the general framework of California inherited property taxes under Prop 19 can help clarify what may happen when ownership changes.
+Understanding the general framework of California inherited property taxes under Prop 19 can help clarify what could happen when ownership changes.

 Because each situation is different, it’s a good idea to review the details with qualified professionals before making any decisions about inherited property.